Krish-afk-bot/e_commerce-website/readme.md

 	2. Add a quantity selection option for users.
 	3. Implement an “Add to Cart” button for easy purchase.

-# Cart Functionality - Milestone 17 **
-📌 Overview
-This milestone focuses on implementing a cart feature by creating an endpoint that allows users to add products to their cart and store them in the database.

-🎯 Learning Objectives
-By completing this milestone, we:
-✔ Edited the user schema to store cart products.
-✔ Created a Cart schema to store products separately.
-✔ Developed a backend API endpoint to add products to the cart.
-✔ Successfully stored cart data in the database (MongoDB Atlas).

-# Fetch Cart Items - Milestone 18
-📌 Overview
-In this milestone, we will implement a backend endpoint to fetch all products inside a user's cart.
-This will allow the cart page to display the items stored in the database.

-🎯 Learning Goals
-By the end of this milestone, you will:
-✅ Create an endpoint to receive requests from the cart page.
-✅ Implement backend logic to fetch all products inside the cart using the user's email.

-🏗 Steps for Implementation
-⿡ Create an Endpoint for the Cart Page
-Set up a GET request in your backend to retrieve cart items for a specific user.
-⿢ Fetch Products from the Database
-Query the database using the user’s email to retrieve all products in their cart.
-Return the fetched products as a JSON response.
-## Milestone 19 - Cart Functionality
-- Built a frontend cart page displaying products.
-- Added `+` and `-` buttons for quantity control.
-- Created backend API to update product quantity dynamically.
-## Milestone 20 - Profile Page
-- Created an API endpoint to serve user details.
-- Built a frontend profile page displaying name, email, profile photo, and addresses.
-- Added an "Add Address" button with a fallback message if no addresses exist.
-## Milestone 21: Address Form 🏡
+Milestone 17 - Add to Cart 🛒

+Overview

+In this milestone, you’ll implement a backend endpoint to add products to a cart and store them in the database.

+Learning Goals 🎯
+	•	Update the user schema to store cart products.
+	•	Create an API endpoint to add product details to the cart.

+Steps 📝
+	1. Define the cart schema to store products.
+	2. Implement an endpoint to receive and store product details in the cart.

+Milestone 18 - Fetch Cart Products 🛒

+Overview

+In this milestone, you’ll implement a backend endpoint to fetch all products in a user’s cart for display on the cart page.

+Learning Goals 🎯
+	•	Create an endpoint to handle requests from the cart page.
+	•	Fetch all cart products using the user’s email.

+Steps 📝
+	1. Define a backend endpoint for the cart page.
+	2. Implement logic to retrieve products from the cart based on the user’s email.

+Milestone 19 - Cart Functionality 🛒

+Overview

+In this milestone, you’ll build a Cart UI and implement an endpoint to increase/decrease product quantity in the cart.

+Learning Goals 🎯
+	•	Display products in the cart (using the endpoint from Milestone 18).
+	•	Add + and - buttons to modify product quantity.
+	•	Create backend endpoints to update quantity.

+Steps 📝
+	1. Frontend: Create a cart page and display products.
+	2. UI Controls: Add + and - buttons for quantity updates.
+	3. Backend: Implement an endpoint to modify product quantity.

+Milestone 20 - Profile Page 🏠

+Overview

+In this milestone, you’ll build a Profile Page UI and implement an endpoint to fetch and display user data.

+Learning Goals 🎯
+	•	Create a backend endpoint to send user data via email.
+	•	Build a frontend profile page to display user details.
+	•	Show profile photo, name, email, and addresses.

+Steps 📝
+	1. Backend: Create an endpoint to send user data.
+	2. Frontend: Develop a profile page layout.
+	3. Display User Info:
+	•	Section 1: Profile photo, name, and email.
+	•	Section 2: Address list with an “Add Address” button.
+	•	If no address exists, show “No address found”.

+Milestone 21: Address Form 🏡

 Learning Goals 🎯